Table of Contents

 Fraud has forever been a concern for banks.
 A failure to detect fraud does not only lead to costly compensations and lawsuits even, but also damages banks' reputations.
 In PwC’s report in 2020, respondents reported a total loss of $42 billion over a period of 24 months.
 They also failed to take corrective actions, since only 56% proceeded to investigate their worst fraud.

-While the digital banking era offers new opportunities to delight customers, it also is the breeding ground for new forms of banking fraud.
+While the digital banking era offers new opportunities to delight your mobile banking customers, it also is the breeding ground for new forms of banking fraud.
 By shifting from branch-based to omnichannel operations, banks have created a new environment for criminals.

 It's true that Digital Banking has become a must: it helps banks reduce costs while introducing an omnichannel experience, where customers can use banking services anytime and anywhere.
 However, Digital Banking exposes banks to security threats.
 This is because customers often lack knowledge of online security risks.
 As a result, they are easily scammed into disclosing their confidential data to criminals, who use the data to trick banks and commit fraud.